 The Phonological Awareness Literacy Screening (PALS) is a research based screening, diagnostic, and progress monitoring tool.
 Wisconsin teachers use PALS to identify students at risk of developing reading difficulties, diagnose students' knowledge of literacy fundamentals, monitor progress, and plan instruction that targets students' needs.
 Student data collected from PALS provides a direct means of matching literacy instruction to specific literacy needs.

-The statute also requires each school to report the screening results to the parents or guardian of each student and to provide interventions or remedial reading services to each student that is identified as being at risk of reading difficulty.
+For the 2015-16 school year, PALS is required to be administered to all 4-year-old kindergarten to 2nd grade students enrolled in public school districts and charter schools.
+Schools are also required to report the screening results to the parents or guardian of each student and to provide interventions or remedial reading services to each student that is identified as being at risk of reading difficulty.

 PALS has been the required screener for Wisconsin students since the 2012-13 school year when 5-year-old kindergarten students were first required to be screened.
 For the 2013-14 school year, the requirement to administer PALS was expanded to also include 4-year old kindergarten and first grade students.
-The 2014-15 expansion to also require second grade students to complete PALS is expected to be the final expansion of this requirement to screen students.
+For the 2014-15 school year, the requirement to administer PALS was expanded to also include second grade students.

 There are three main PALS assessments currently being used in Wisconsin Public Schools: